-The alternative is an off-the-shelf system that does most of what you want – the 90 percent solution – but at a much lower price.
-Find ways around the missing ten percent and move on to the next project or put them in the next sprint for future development.
+The alternative is an off-the-shelf system or outsourced option that does most of what you want – the 90 per cent solution – but at a much lower price.
+Find ways around the missing ten per cent and move on to the next project or put them in the next sprint for future development.

 It’s just easier to finish projects on time if you reduce the scope and lower your sights.

 This is what we’re trying to do with Turbine.
-It’s an affordable off-the-shelf way to do routine admin chores that works well for the majority of businesses.
+It’s an affordable off-the-shelf way to do routine admin chores that works well for most businesses.